thedevdojo/static/README.md

 </html>
 ```

-The development server will replace the `{tailwindcss}` shortcode with the TailwindCSS CDN link.
-During build, we'll run the Tailwind CLI to compile only the classes you used in your project to a minified file `_site/assets/css/main.css`.
-The `<link>` tag containing this new CSS file will added to th `<head>`.
+The development server will replace `{tailwindcss}` with the TailwindCSS CDN link.
+During build, the Tailwind CLI is used to compile only the classes you used in your project to a minified file.
+The `<link>` tag containing this new CSS file will added to the `<head>` of each page.

 ```
 <head>